Brian Dennehy: Military service

-Career
+Acting career

 Film

 Dennehy was primarily known as a dramatic actor.
 His breakthrough role was as the overzealous sheriff Will Teasle in First Blood (1982) opposite Sylvester Stallone as John Rambo.

 His earlier films included several comedies, like Semi-Tough (1977) with Burt Reynolds (in which he portrayed a pro football player), Foul Play (1978) with Chevy Chase, and 10 (1979) with Dudley Moore (as a Manzanillo bartender).
 He appeared in the 1983 thriller Gorky Park as William Kirwill opposite William Hurt and Lee Marvin.
 He later portrayed a corrupt sheriff in the western Silverado and an alien in Cocoon, both released in 1985.

 Dennehy had memorable supporting parts in such films as Split Image (1982), Never Cry Wolf (1983), Legal Eagles (1986), Cocoon: The Return (1988), F/X: Murder By Illusion (1986), Presumed Innocent (1990), F/X2: The Deadly Art of Illusion (1991) and Prophet of Evil (1993).

 Dennehy gradually became a valuable character actor but also achieved leading-man status in the thriller Best Seller (1987) co-starring James Woods.
 That same year, he also starred in the Peter Greenaway film The Belly of an Architect, for which he won the Best Actor Award at the 1987 Chicago International Film Festival.
 Commenting upon this unusual venture, Dennehy said, "I've been in a lot of movies but this is the first film I've made."

 He went on to star as Harrison in the Australian film The Man from Snowy River II in 1988.

 One of his most well-known roles came in the 1995 Chris Farley-David Spade comedy Tommy Boy as Big Tom Callahan.
 He also was reunited with his 10 co-star Bo Derek in Tommy Boy, in which she played his wife.
 The following year, he played Romeo's father in Romeo + Juliet.

 Dennehy had a voice role in the 2007 animated movie Ratatouille as Django, father of the rat chef Remy.
 He appeared as the superior officer of Robert De Niro and Al Pacino in the 2008 cop drama Righteous Kill and as the father of Russell Crowe in the 2010 suspense film The Next Three Days.

 Dennehy starred as Clarence Darrow in Alleged, a film based on the Scopes Monkey Trial, the famous court battle over the teaching of evolution in American public schools.